NethermindEth/nethermind/README.md

 #### On Windows using Windows Package Manager

-1. `winget install nethermind` (running as administrator recommended)
+1. `winget install nethermind`
 2. To run the launcher: `nethermind.launcher.exe`
-3. To run the runner: `nethermind.runner.exe -c mainnet` \
+3. To run the runner: `nethermind.runner.exe -c mainnet`
-   Or simply `nethermind -c mainnet` if step 1 has been run as administrator

 #### On macOS using Homebrew